 In addition to your current needs, be sure to list which advanced features you will want to implement later as your business expands.
 It is essential to choose document management software that can grow with your business, or you will eventually have to switch your software.

 The No. 1 feature to look for in a document management system is security.
 The last thing you want is to digitally file all your documents and then suffer a data breach.
 Look for software that places a high emphasis on protecting your information.

 “Find a solution with a security plan that is established, yet flexible when needed,” said Weitz.
 “If you are [in] a heavily regulated industry such as finance or medical, you need security as a top priority.
 This looks like having the option to extend access to certain employees or groups.”

-In addition to security, Collins listed ease of use and uptime as key features.
+In addition to security, Collins listed ease of use and uptime as key DMS features.
 You should be able to easily access, manage and navigate your files as needed.
 Be realistic about the resources you can dedicate to manage your DMS.
-Ifyou don't have a lot of resources, Collins recommends researching web-based document management systems instead of using an in-house management solution.
+If you don’t have a lot of resources, Collins recommends researching web-based DMSs instead of using an in-house management solution.

-Since you will likely have multiple departments using your document management system across your company, Gilliand said a DMS should have collaboration and integration capabilities.
+Since multiple departments will likely be using your DMS across your company, digital marketer Erica Gilliand said the system you choose should have collaboration and integration capabilities.
 Look for features like real-time live editing, file-sharing tools, integrations with other plugins, and the ability to add or restrict user access to certain documents.

 Gilliand also listed version control as a key aspect of document management.
-It is important to always have the latest versions of a document on file, whether you are viewing or editing.
+You should always have the latest versions of a document on file, whether you are viewing or editing it.